Catchment Based Solutions for Reducing Trash Screen Blockages, Kirklees Council

 Trash Screens and Culverts

-Trash screens and culverts are usually found in urban areas, many have are modern screens are designed to follow best practice guides although other screens pre-date such guidance.
+Trash screens and culverts are usually found in urban areas, many modern screens are designed to follow best practice guides although other screens pre-date such guidance.

 Debris screens have been retrospectively added to many of these features to prevent blockages as the time in between maintenance has increased.